dritchie/quicksand/index.md

 `qs.HMCKernel({stepSize, numSteps, doStepSizeAdapt})`
 Implements the [Hamiltonian Monte Carlo](http://arxiv.org/pdf/1206.1901.pdf) algorithm.
 This kernel is only applicable to non-structural random choices with continuous values.
 It is particularly useful for cases where multiple random choices are tightly constrained via factor or observe statements.
 The `stepSize` option specifies the step size for the leapfrog integrator used to generate proposals (defaults to `1.0`).
 The `numSteps` option specifies how many leapfrog steps should be used per proposal (defaults to `1`, i.e. Langevin Monte Carlo).
 The `doStepSizeAdapt` flag determines whether the kernel will automatically adapt its step size to achieve a target optimal acceptance ratio (defaults to `true`).
 Step size adaptation uses the algorithm described in [this paper](http://arxiv.org/abs/1111.4246).

+`qs.HARMKernel({scale, doScaleAdapt})`
+Implements the [Hit And Run Metropolis algorithm](http://www.bayesian-inference.com/mcmcharm).
+This kernel is only applicable to non-structural random choices with continueous values.
+The option `scale` determines the largest possible jump the kernel will take (defaults to `1.0`), and the 'doScaleAdapt' flag determines whether the kernel automatically adapts its scale to achieve a target optimal acceptance ratio (defaults to `true`).

 `qs.MixtureKernel(kernels, weights)`
 Constructs a kernel that stochastically alternates between multiple different kernels.
 For example, to make a kernel that uses `qs.LARJKernel` to change structural variables 10% of the time and uses `qs.TraceMHKernel` to change nonstructural variables otherwise: